leap-stc/leap-stc.github.io/docs/reference/file_formats.md

 ### Versions

 - **Zarr v2:** The stable and widely used version today.
 Many datasets on cloud storage (e.g., AWS, Google Cloud) are published in this format.
+We recommend using this version since it is compatible with LEAP Hub.
 - **Zarr v3:** A new standard with improved metadata handling and interoperability.
 Still in early adoption.

 ### When to Use Zarr:

-- **Cloud-native workflows:** Accessing data stored on Kaggle, GCS, Pangeo or other object storage.
+- Accessing large data stored on Kaggle, GCS, Pangeo or other object storage.
-- **Large datasets (TB-scale):** Read only the chunks you need, not the entire dataset.
+- Enables selective chunked access without full dataset downloads
-- **Parallel computing:** Works seamlessly with Dask on LEAPHub
+- Supports scalable, parallel computation environments like Dask on LEAPHub

-### Virtualizarr:
+### Virtual Zarr Stores:

-Sometimes you want to *reference* a dataset without copying it. **Virtualizarr** allows you to create a *virtual Zarr store* that points to existing remote data.
+You can create a "virtual Zarr store that points to existing remote files without copying them.
+This is useful when referencing datasets that are already hosted on public cloud platforms (via HTTP/S)

 Prerequisites:

-- The dataset *must be accessible via HTTP(S)*\* (e.g., hosted on an open data portal or cloud bucket).
+- The dataset *must be accessible via HTTP(S)* (e.g., hosted on an open data portal or cloud bucket).

 - Once defined, the virtual store behaves like a normal Zarr dataset and you can open it directly in Xarray.